 Making Treatment Choices

-“Those decisions need to be really customized,” says Nghiem.
+“Those decisions need to be really customized,” says Dr. Nghiem.

 Coming back the Northwest

-Nghiem grew up in Olympia, Wash., and his wife grew up in Redmond, just across Lake Washington from Seattle.
-Both of their immediate and extended families are here, so they were happy to make the move, says Nghiem, when the job opportunity arose at the SCCA and UW.
+Dr. Nghiem grew up in Olympia, Wash., and his wife grew up in Redmond, just across Lake Washington from Seattle.
+Both of their immediate and extended families are here, so they were happy to make the move, says Dr. Nghiem, when the job opportunity arose at the SCCA and UW.
 Nghiem’s wife, Dr. Stephanie Lee, researches the outcomes of stem cell transplants and cancers that affect the blood, such as leukemia and multiple myeloma.
-She is now a researcher at the Hutchinson Center and also an attending physician at SCCA, where she works with transplant recipients.
+She is the director for the Long Term Follow-Up Clinic and a researcher at the Hutchinson Center and also an attending physician at SCCA, where she works with transplant recipients.